Rohit001001/Automated-Cyber-Threat-Detection-System-with-AI-MLOps/README.md

 ## 📜 Attribution & Contributions

 ### Original Project
-This project is based on the **Automated Cyber Threat Detection System with AI & MLOps** by [Aman Agnihotri](https://github.com/its-amann).
+This repository extends the **Automated Cyber Threat Detection System with AI & MLOps** originally developed by Aman Agnihotri.
 The original ML pipeline, feature extraction, model training, FastAPI/Streamlit serving, Airflow orchestration, and MLflow integration were created by the original author.

 ### Engineering Enhancements by Rohit

-The following production-grade DevOps/Cloud/DevSecOps enhancements were built on top of the original ML application:
+The following DevOps, Cloud, GitOps, security, and observability enhancements were added on top of the original ML application:

 | Enhancement | Description |
 |---|---|